 Protecting the privacy of personal information is a priority for business and society.
-HPE is a leader in practices that protect data, and we comply with all regulations across global markets.
+HPE places importance on practices that protect data and comply with data protection laws globally.
 Protecting privacy is more than a legal obligation - it safeguards the trust and confidence we've built with team members, customers, and business partners.
-Robust privacy governance and a suite of internal accountability measures strengthen our ability to meet regulatory requirements and stakeholder expectations.
-The HPE Privacy Office is responsible for our global privacy program and works in close partnership with HPE Cyber Security, as well as other global functions and business units within the Company.
-The Privacy Office leads the Privacy Compliance Committee - a group of HPE senior leaders who oversee our global privacy program and compliance work.
-We aim to educate all HPE team members on privacy through our mandatory annual Standards of Business Conduct training and other privacy training modules.
+Robust privacy governance and internal accountability controls strengthen our ability to meet regulatory requirements and stakeholder expectations.
+The HPE Privacy Office advises on our global privacy program and works closely with HPE's Cyber Security Digital Security Risk Management team, as well as other global functions and business units within the Company.
+The Privacy Office partners with HPE senior leaders who support our global privacy program and compliance activities.
+We aim to educate all HPE team members and build privacy awareness through our mandatory annual Standards of Business Conduct training and other privacy training modules.
 The completion rate for this training is consistently above 99%.